PSCI 2306: U.S. and Texas Government

 Course Requirements

-Please note that all assignments except for exams are completed online, to make sure that students have no incentive to come to class if they have recently been exposed to Covid-19 or if they are symptomatic.
+Please note that all assignments except for exams are completed online, to make sure that students have no incentive to come to class if they have recently been exposed to Covid-19 (or any other public health issue) or if they are symptomatic.
 This does NOT mean that you are not expected to come to class when you are healthy, though.
 Throughout the Covid era, students who rarely came to class have done poorly in my courses, even if they thought they got enough information from friends, GroupMe, or elsewhere.
 Seeing and hearing the material in person, and being part of the class discussion of this material, makes a huge difference in learning and in grades.

 (1) Three Examinations (20% each): Three exams will be given on the days specified in this syllabus; the two midterm exams will be held during class, and the final exam will be held during finals week at the time specified by UNT’s exam schedule.
 Each exam is non-cumulative, and will draw roughly equally from the assigned textbook and workbook readings and the instructor's lectures.
 Each will contain 40 multiple choice questions, and 5 short answer/fill-in-the-blank questions.
 Be sure to be on time to each exam; once the first student leaves the room after an exam starts, anybody else entering to take the exam will lose five letter grades.